-We may at our discretion, also agree to pay some or all of an annual allowance charge on your behalf in other circumstances, eg where your pension savings are not in excess of the standard AA but are in excess of the tapered or money purchase AA, or where part of the charge relates to pension savings outside of the LGPS.
+Staffordshire Pension Fund may, at its discretion, also agree to pay some or all of an annual allowance charge on your behalf in other circumstances, e.g. where your pension savings are not in excess of the standard AA but are in excess of the tapered or money purchase AA, or where part of the charge relates to pension savings outside of the LGPS.
 Contact us for more information.